circuitdojo/docs/src/nrf9160-agps-sample.md

 ## Programming `nrf_cloud_apgs` **Sample**

-As of this writing, this example works best using a fork of nRF Connect SDK.
+As of this writing, this example works best using the pre-release version of nRF Connect SDK.
 You can skip the compilation step and download the update binary [here](files/nrf_cloud_agps_nrf9160_feather.bin).

 1. Change directories to `ncs/nrf`
 1. Make sure that you're running the latest master.
 Running `git fetch` and then  `git checkout bb259bfad1fa3572563444edb512fc8a6f12a3f4`.
 1. Run `west update` to fetch all dependencies
-1. Then change directories to `nrf/samples/nrf9160/nrf_cloud_agps/`
+1. Then change directories to `nrf/samples/nrf9160/agps/`
 1. Add this to `prj.conf`:
    ```
    # Cloud prefix for nRF9160 Feather